uptonking/note4yaoo/pm-noter-notable.md

 # pm-noter-notable

-> easy to read， easy to write， content-centric notebook
+> easy to read， easy to write, content-centric notebook

 # guide(for notable/noter/paper)
 - 难点